takaswie/libhinoko/README.rst

 I design this library for userspace applications to transfer/receive isochronous packets on IEEE 1394 bus by any language binding of GObject Introspection.
-The applications is able to operate OHCI 1394 controllers for any isochronous context and isochronous resources.
+The applications is able to operate 1394 OHCI hardware for any isochronous context and isochronous resources.
 According to this design, this library is an application of Linux FireWire subsystem and GLib/GObject.

 The latest release is `0.9.0 <https://git.kernel.org/pub/scm/libs/ieee1394/libhinoko.git/tag/?h=v0.9.0>`_